Krishna-13-cyber/BluetoothJoystick-Blog/README.md

 ![Free-Rtos](https://github.com/Krishna-13-cyber/BluetoothJoystick-Blog/blob/main/freertos.jpeg)

-We also get to know about the wireless connections especially Bluetooth in this project.
+In this project we also get to know about the wireless connections and it's various protocols especially Bluetooth .
 The range, its transmission efficiency, the level of modification, advancement, and upgrade with each version of BlueTooth connectivity.
 In this project, the emphasis is on making a wireless setup, ESP-32 has the feature of BlueTooth connectivity which has the version v4.2.To start off we connect the esp-32(microcontroller) as a mouse and give it a basic functionality that on the press of any key on the keyboard, the cursor according to the condition of the code will go up or down.

 ![BlueTooth Feature](https://github.com/Krishna-13-cyber/BluetoothJoystick-Blog/blob/main/ble%20icon.jpeg)